RIN-ConDE/editions/README.md

 * a "base" TEI-XML version, intended for researchers who would like to explore the full encoding produced by the team,
 * a "simpler" TEI-XML version derived from the previous one for practical reasons, containing the version currently displayed on the project website: all words are modernized and the facsimile information is absent,
 * a [TXM-compatible](<http://textometrie.ens-lyon.fr/?lang=en>) TEI-XML version , to be used with the Textometrie project software for compatibility purposes,
-* a PDF version of the texts, readable and searchable on any PDF viewer.
+* to be added: a PDF version of the texts, readable and searchable on any PDF viewer.

+As of May 4.
+2021, this repository also contains, inside the "tools" folder, the XSLTs transforming the 'base' version into 'ligher' or 'txm' versions.

 Not all typos were spotted upon HTR revision.
 If you would like to report a typo, you're welcome to either use the usual GitHub channels, or write to 'morgane.pica'<at>'unicaen.fr'.
 In the latter case, please include the name of the work, as well as the full number of the passage, if you're working with PDF files, or the @xml:id value if you're working on the TEI-XML files.